Demand Management: Improving a Company’s Efficiency and Profitability

 Demand Shaping

-Demand Shaping is a supply chain management technique in which a firm uses price cuts, incentives, and other approaches to encourage clients to buy specific goods.
-Demand shaping aids in matching demand for a particular product to the anticipated production volume.
+Demand shaping is a supply chain management technique in which a firm uses price cuts, incentives, and other approaches to encourage clients to buy specific goods.

 Demand Sensing

 Demand sensing is a game-changer in high-demand e-commerce situations.
-It requires near-real-time data.
 Mathematical methods that predict how a product or service will affect market demand may increase demand sensing.

 Demand Prioritizing

 Identifying and prioritizing initiatives are the basis of demand management.
-You may establish policies based on essential items by looking at potential risk factors, organizational capacity, financial value, and consequences.
+You can do this by looking at potential risk factors, organizational capacity, financial value, and consequences.

 Best Practices in Managing Demands